peach3es/peach3es/README.md

 ----

 - 👨‍🎓I am a student at Concordia, currently studying Computer Engineering.
-- ⌛On my free time, I like to learn about game development & front-end web development.
+- ⌛On my free time, I like to learn about game development & web development.
-- 📚I’m currently learning C++, Python, HTML & CSS, Java, C#.
+- 📚I’m currently learning HTML-CSS-JS, Java, C#.
-- ⚒Projects I'm currently working on: Discord bot, personal portfolio website.
+- ⚒Projects I'm currently working on: Discord bot [onhold], Simple Application website, portfolio website [soon].
-- 📈On my journey in becoming a full-stack developper!

 <!---
 peach3es/peach3es is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.